JayPuff/browser-file-storage/README.md

     if(error.dbError) {
         // ...
 Internal IndexedDB error!
 Oh no!
 Failed to initialize.

         // ...
-What was the problem exactly? console.error(error.errorText)
+What was the problem exactly?
+(Error Object) console.error(error.error)
     }
 })
 ```